angelxmoreno/WPRestClient/README.md

 $newPost = $client->createPost($data);
 ```

-For more detailed usage examples and available methods, please refer to the
+For more detailed usage examples and available methods, please refer to the documentation coming soon.
-<a href="https://wordpressapi.readthedocs.io/en/latest/" target="_new">documentation</a>.

 ## Contribution
 Contributions are welcome!
 If you find a bug, have suggestions for improvements, or would like to add new features,
 please submit an issue or a pull request.
-Make sure to follow our [contribution guidelines](CONTRIBUTION_GUIDELINES)
+Make sure to follow our [contribution guidelines](CONTRIBUTION_GUIDELINES.md)

 ## License
 WPRestClient is open-source software licensed under the [MIT license](LICENSE)